13 Cognitive Biases that Impact Your Service Blueprint

 Biases that Affect Your Internal Stakeholders of the Service Blueprint

 Again, a bias occurs when we maintain a perspective even when we have evidence that contradicts your view.
+With a rosy perspective of the past, you may avoid doing any research to actually confirm “what worked” before actually worked.

 Why Does Declinism Apply to an Internal Stakeholder?